Welcome to the 7th Grade Team Page. Here, families can review what their

 Liz Kovar

-We are starting our second unit of study that will be broken into several smaller sections.
+Our current unit of study is called Organization of the Body and Human Organs Systems.
+This unit will be broken into several smaller sections.
 It pertains to the organization of the human body with a focus on how different systems work together so we can accomplish our daily tasks.
+Currently we are focusing on the digestive system and the nervous system.
 Here is the LINK to the daily agenda.
-It will also integrate student learning of the characteristics of life into our everyday lives.
+It will also integrate student learning of the characteristics of life into our everyday lives (obtaining and using energy, responding to stimuli, and homeostasis).

 Reminder: students should come to class with their science binder, science journal, writing utensil, planner, Chromebook (in its case), and homework when applicable.